gammu/gammu/docs/manual/smsd/config.rst

 Message filtering
 -----------------

-SMSD allows to process only limited subset of incoming messages.
+SMSD allows one to process only limited subset of incoming messages.
 You can define filters for sender number in :config:section:`[include_numbers]` and :config:section:`[exclude_numbers]` sections or using :config:option:`IncludeNumbersFile` and :config:option:`ExcludeNumbersFile`